CSU-CS150B/CS150B-Lab-Instructions/ErrorTracing.md

 **Logic Error Example:**
 ```
 bill = "7.89"
-tip = "1.22"
+tip = "1.23"
 total = int(bill) + int(tip)
-print("Your total bill is $" + total) #prints "8"
+print("Your total bill is $" + str(total))
+#prints "Your total bill is $9"

-(Correct output would keep our cents in decimal place, but casting to int instead of float makes it a whole number)
+Correct output would keep our cents in the decimal place, but casting to int instead of float makes it a whole number
+Should print "Your total bill is $9.12"
 ```

 ## Your Lab:

-To complete this lab, you will have to find the errors of each of these types and fix them.
+To complete this lab, you will have to find the errors of each type and fix them.
 Your terminal will help in locating and identifying the problem, but it will be up to you to get the code running properly.
 These instructions will not go over the code you will be using for todays lab, because the terminal should tell you everything you need.
 However, a very important note is that the terminal might mention the run() function when describing an error, but it is not the issue.
 Do NOT remove the run() function in any lab.